suit-wg/architecture/draft-ietf-suit-architecture.md

   using a device management protocol).

   We make no
   assumptions about where the server-side component is deployed.
-The deployment of status trackers is flexible and may be found at
+  The deployment of status trackers is flexible: they may
-  cloud-based servers, on-premise servers, or may be embedded in edge computing devices.
+      be found at cloud-based servers or on-premise servers, or they may be embedded in edge computing devices.
 A status tracker server component may even be deployed on an IoT device.
 For example, if the IoT device contains multiple MCUs, then the main MCU may act as a status tracker towards the other MCUs.
 Such deployment is useful when updates have to be